The Scrumptious Reasons Biddeford, Maine, is One of Four Cities That Made This National List

 According to Food and Wine Magazine, Biddeford made the list in large part due to Magnus on Water for its Brunswick clams, Night Moves Bread for its homemade breads, Jackrabbit Cafe because of its chef, Bowman Brown, the tasting menu at Elda Maine, Rabelais, which has one of the country's largest selections of rare cookbooks, and the perfect vintage comfort food mecca that is the Palace Diner.

 And get this, there's a Food Truck Park in the works.
 How magnificently delicious does that sound?
-This park, most likely breaking ground this year according to WMTW, is the brainchild of real estate broker and developer Steve Liautaud.
+According to WMTW, it's the brainchild of real estate broker and developer Steve Liautaud.
 Steve bought the vacant land at the corner of Alfred and Pool Streets.
+That corner is a busy one, to say the least, and has been empty since 2006.

 "I love the whole concept of food trucks and I love what’s happening here in Biddeford and really like the idea of this being like a culinary stage."